 Eligibility criteria

-· Businesses of all sizes can apply as this category is judged within the context and style of the business.
+• Businesses of all sizes can apply as this category is judged within the context and style of the business

-· Businesses that have been trading for at least three months and up to two years when applications open are strongly recommended to apply to the New Tourism Business of the Year category before considering applying to any other categories.
+• Businesses that have been trading for at least three months and up to two years when applications open are strongly recommended to apply for the New Tourism Business of the Year category before considering applying for any other categories.
+For the purpose of eligibility for this competition, ‘trading’ means serving customers.
+If the business has not been trading this long, then they will need to wait to apply to the competition in 2024/25.

 Eligibility criteria